 We will share information about the work being conducted openly and transparently to ensure that people living and working near the site can access information and receive responses to questions in a timely manner.

 In September 2016 the EPA notified Orica of groundwater contamination at the site and adjacent land and noted that additional investigations and assessment were required.
 Following a review of past land uses and available data, we submitted a Voluntary Site Contamination Assessment Proposal (VSCAP) to the EPA for contamination in groundwater at Lot 60.
 The VSCAP was finalised in November 2017.

 A site investigation report and a conceptual model report were submitted to the EPA in May and July 2018 respectively.
 Orica subsequently sought an extension for the delivery of the next reports, due to a delay in site access for monitoring and a need for additional field work.
-The EPA has since approved a revised reporting scheduled with submission of the risk assessment now due by 28 September 2018 and submission of the remediation options assessment report due by 2 November 2018.
+Following further discussions and agreement from the EPA the updated timing for submission of the risk assessment, remediation options assessment and audit report is the end of March 2019.